 I do love a city walking tour!
 And the free ones are often excellent as the guide has such an incentive to make it great.
 The financial premise of these tours is that you tip at the end based on what you see as its value.
 The model tends to work really well.

-The tour meets in front of the Gold Museum.
+This Bogota tour meets in front of the Gold Museum.
 And runs twice a day in English.
 There is also a free food tour which runs once a day.
-I would have done this if I had had more time.
+I would have done this if I had had more time as I think these are great Bogota tours.

-The tour guide was brilliant.
+The Bogota free walking tour guide was brilliant.
 She was funny, smart and very engaging.
-I had been in Colombia for over 3 weeks when I took this tour and she provided the best explanation of Colombian politics and shall we say the underbelly of Colombia has worked over the last 60 years.
+I had been in Colombia South America for over 3 weeks when I took this tour and she provided the best explanation of Colombian politics and shall we say the underbelly of Colombia has worked over the last 60 years.

 Finally, I loved hearing about the ingenuity of the Bogota street vendor.
 Apparently, Mick Jagger once came to Bogota for a Rolling Stones concert.
 Whilst in town he tried an Obleas.
 This is a waffle-based street food that comes with as many toppings as you would like – most commonly araquipe (Caramel) and jam.
 He mentioned in an interview that he had greatly enjoyed his Obleas.